A-Rakhmatullaev/Parallel-Articulation-Points/README.md

 | :---:              | :---:   | :---:   | :---:   |
 | Seconds            | 1.106   | 7.566   | 22.637  |

+Considering that program operates with edge information of the each vertex with all other vertices, it forms a matrix, meaning that program actually handles not just 1000 vertices, but 1 000 000 objects in case of 1000x1000 matrix.

 ## License